friend1ws/EBCall/readMe.md

 Test run
 ----------
-We provide a set of test data files in the EBCall-master/testdata directory and the result file in the EBCall-master/testresult directory.
+We provide a set of test data files in the EBCall-master/testdata directory and the result in the EBCall-master/testresult directory.
 Edit EBCall/testdata/list_normal_sample.txt.
 Please adjust the paths to the EBCall-master directory.

 	/home/your_username/EBCall-master/testdata/normalreference1.bam